Kong/deck/README.md

 ## Compatibility

-`go-kong` is compatible with Kong 1.x versions.
+`go-kong` is compatible with Kong 1.x and 2.x.
 Semantic versioning is followed for versioning `go-kong`.

 ## License